llpeterson/internetworking/impl.md

 *OpenFlow*, and this idea of decoupling the control and data planes came to be known as disaggregation.

+> The P4 language mentioned in the previous subsection attempts
+> to generalize OpenFlow.

 Another important aspect of disaggregation is that a logically centralized control plane can be used to control a distributed network data plane.
 We say logically centralized because while the state